velcrome/vvvv-Message/README.md

 Introduction
 ============

-This node pack defines a new **Message** data link and c# type for VVVV.
-Its primary purpose is to help you retain data and performance control if your project turns bigger than expected, without adding redundant and confusing links. **Message** can help to establish communication between threads or even other applications.
+This node pack defines a new **Message** data link and c# type.
+Its primary purpose is to help you retain data and performance control if your vvvv project turns bigger than expected, without adding redundant and confusing links. **Message** can help to establish communication between threads or even other applications.

 Structure & Access
 ------------------
 Think of **Message** as a collection of (binsizeable) Spreads of various Types (**bool, int, float, double, string, Transform, Color, Vector**s**, Time, Message**), all into one single object.

 You can create these Message objects with fully spreadable `Create (Message.Formular)` and access the individual Spreads with  `Split (Message)`, `Read (Message)` or simply `Info (Message)`.

 It comes with some handy helper nodes to work with it (`Sift`, `Select`, `Getslice`, etc.).
 Furthermore it ships with convenience plugins for OSC, a self-made binary encoding (from microdee) and brief, but fully typed json serialisation.
 Use any for sharedmemory, networking or hd recording.